romaricdrigon/EasyGallery/README.md

 It's best not to use big pictures files (< 0.5 mb), as thumbnails are resized on the fly, it's both useless (they're displayed as 960px wide) and may slow down the application.

+If the visitor does not have Javascript enabled (really?), he will just see a list of thumbnail-sized pictures (with a link to the bigger version), and he will be able to navigate through galleries anyway.

 ## Installation

 Put the app files in a web-enabled directory.